Skip to main content

 We’d like to apologise this footpath has been dug up, we've looked into this further and it was a mistake on our behalf.
 We are going to work with the landowner to put this right.

 Our team of busway safety inspectors regularly check the condition of lighting along the busway.
-A targeted lighting survey is due to start in November 2025 to identify the necessary repairs on lighting columns along the busway.
+A targeted lighting survey was completed in November 2025 to identify the necessary repairs on lighting columns along the busway.

 We recently added lighting at the Holywell crossing and new lighting will be introduced at four other rural crossing points: Lairstall, Middle Fen, St Audreys and Second Drove, in January 2026.